 Currently, there are 168,000 registered charities in the UK.
 Unfortunately, there are plenty of scams out there.
 A vital step to take when donating money to charity is to make sure that your chosen charity is legitimate.
 Luckily this is easy enough, you can search on the charity register on the government website.
 This added step can help you make sure that your money is doing good after you pass away.

 Start thinking about your legacy

 No matter what you decide to do with your estate there is plenty of help out there for you.
 Starting the planning process can be a crucial step in helping your family.
 At British Seniors, we are here to support you along the way.
 Our UK-based call centre can talk you through your life insurance options.
 If you decide to go with British Seniors as your life insurance provider, you can get a free Will kit.
-This Will Kit is available with each policy type including Over 50 Life Insurance and Seniors Term Life Insurance.
+This Will Kit is available with each policy type including Over 50 Life Insurance.